jigsawxyz/react-native-coreml-image/README.md

 ```

 ## Set your project up to use Swift
-If your project isn't yet setup to use Swift, there are a few final steps you need to do:
+If your project isn't yet setup to use Swift, there are a few final steps you need to go through:

 1. In XCode, right click on your project, then on New File...
 2. Choose a Swift file, click next